rapid7/metasploit-framework/documentation/modules/auxiliary/admin/sap/sap_igs_xmlchart_xxe.md

 where it provides a way for data from another SAP system or data source to be utilized to generate dynamic graphical or non-graphical output.

-SAP IGS versions: 7.20, 7.20EXT, 7.45, 7.49, 7.53 are affected by this vulnerability.
+### Installation Steps

-Installing and Updating the IGS [instructions][2].
+Steps to install and update the SAP IGS server can be found online on [this page][2].

-Configuring the IGS [instructions][3].
+Additional information on configuring the IGS server can be found [here][3].

-Administering the IGS [instructions][4].
+Finally information on administering the IGS server can be found [here][4].

 Once set up and configured, the instances will be vulnerable on the default HTTP port 40080.